KimVinod/bts-lyricz/README.md

 ## Credits
 Special thanks to translator armys and genius.com for the lyrics :)<br>
-I do not own any names, images and lyrics.
-All credits goes to BTS and BIGHIT MUSIC<br>
+I do not own any of the names, images and lyrics.
+All credits goes to BTS, BIGHIT MUSIC and HYBE.<br>
 App icon credit: <a href="https://in.pinterest.com/pin/807340670713498489/">Lola</a> <a href="https://www.instagram.com/addigni/">addigni</a>

 <p align = "center">